-Low-GWP alternatives to high-GWP HFCs are widely and increasingly available See Table 2.63 Alternatives to existing high-GWP HFCs fall into two basic categories: non-fluorinated substances with low-GWP, and fluorinated substances with low- to mid-range GWPs.
-The Montreal Protocol's Technology and Economic Assessment Panel (TEAP) uses the term "low-GWP' to refer to refrigerants with 100-year GWPs of 300 or lower while "moderate-GWP" refers to refrigerants with GWPs of 1,000 or lower.64 For comparison, the GWP{100-yr} of HFC-134a, one of the most commonly used high-GWP HFC refrigerants today, is 1,300.65
+Low-GWP alternatives to high-GWP HFCs are widely and increasingly available.
+See Table 3.73 Alternatives to existing high-GWP HFCs fall into two basic categories: non-fluorinated substances with low GWPs and fluorinated substances with low- to mid-range GWPs.
+The Montreal Protocol's Technology and Economic Assessment Panel (TEAP) uses the term "low-GWP" to refer to refrigerants with 100-year GWPs of 300 or lower while "moderate-GWP" refers to refrigerants with GWPs of 1,000 or lower.
+For comparison, the GWP{100-yr} of HFC-134a, one of the most commonly used high-GWP HFC refrigerants today, is 1,300.
+The substances with 100-year GWP HFC refrigerants today, is 1,300.

-In sectors where a lower-GWP alternative has been identified, the next steps will be to develop equipment, gain regulatory approval, address any servicing needs, and determine if a drop-in solution is available.66 TEAP cautions that differences in energy efficiency, refrigerant charge size, and refrigerant leak rates could determine which "low-GWP" or "moderate-GWP" alternatives would have the lowest overall impact on global warming.67 The most comprehensive way to evaluate the climate impact of any proposed refrigerant is to use Life Cycle Climate Performance (LCCP) methodology to calculate "cradle-to-grave" climate emissions for a particular refrigerant and application.
-LCCP was developed by TEAP and U.S. EPA and includes direct and indirect climate emissions, energy embodied in product materials, climate emissions during chemical manufacturing, and end-of-life loss (typically refrigerant leakage).68 See Section 5 for a discussion of the energy efficiency gains that will be catalyzed by an HFC phasedown.
+In sectors where a lower-GWP alternative has been identified, the next steps will be to develop equipment, gain regulatory approval, address any servicing needs, and determine if a drop-in solution is available.
+TEAP cautions that differences in energy efficiency, refrigerant charge size, and refrigerant leak rates could determine which "low-GWP" or "moderate-GWP" alternatives would have the lowest overall impact on global warming.
+The most comprehensive way to evaluate the climate impact of any proposed refrigerant is to use Life Cycle Climate Performance (LCCP) methodology to calculate "cradle-to-grave" climate emissions for a particular refrigerant and application.
+LCCP was developed by TEAP and U.S. EPA and includes direct and indirect climate emissions, energy embodied in product materials, climate emissions during chemical manufacturing, and end-of-life loss (typically refrigerant leakage).
+See Section 5 for a discussion of the energy efficiency gains that will be catalyzed by an the HFC phasedown.

-Commercially available non-fluorinated or "natural refrigerants" include ammonia with a GWP of near zero, hydrocarbons (e.g., propane and isobutene) with GWPs of less than four, and CO_2 with a GWP of one.
-Alternative fluorinated substances include primarily the low-GWP HFCs, also known as "HFOs", including HFC-1234yf and HFC-1234ze 69 with IPCC Firth Assessment Report (AR5) calculating a GWP{100-yr} of less than one.
-70 Another alternative is HFC-32, with a GWP{100-yr} of 677 according to the AR5.
-71 Blends of HFC-32 are also being explored as a means to further reduce GWP and flammability without sacrificing efficiency.
-72 There are other alternative methods and processes that do not involving chemical refrigerants.
+Commercially available non-fluorinated or "natural refrigerants" include ammonia with a GWP of near zero, hydrocarbons (e.g., propane and isobutene) with GWPs of less than four, and CO2 with a GWP of one.
+Alternative fluorinated substances are primarily the low-GWP HFCs, also known as hydrofluoroolefins (HFOs), including HFO-1234yf and HFO-1234ze79 with IPCC Fifth Assessment Report (AR5) calculating a GWP{100-yr} of less than one.
+80 Another alternative is HFC-32, with a GWP{100-yr} of 677 according to the AR5.
+81 Blends of HFC-32 are also being explored as a means to further reduce GWP and flammability without sacrificing efficiency.
+82 There are other alternative methods and processes that do not involving chemical refrigerants.
 These are termed "not-in-kind" alternatives.

-In the mobile air conditioning sector, which represents up to half of HFC emissions on a CO2-eq basis,73 available low-GWP alternatives include HFC-1234yf, CO2, and HFC-152a (AR5 GWP{100-yr} = <1, 1, and 138, respectively).74 Currently, more than a dozen vehicle manufacturers in Europe, Japan, and North America have vehicles with the low-GWP refrigerant HFC-1234yf in the global market,75 and in March 2016, Honeywell announced plans to work with Navin Fluorine International Limited (NFIL), an Indian manufacturer, to increase global production capacity of HFC-1234yf.76 Daimler announced in October 2015 that they will commercialize CO2 as a low-GWP alternative for two of their vehicles, with the rest scheduled to use HFO-1234yf for the immediate future.77 In Norway, approximately 16% of new refrigerated truck and trailer systems were equipped with CO2 cryogenic refrigeration systems in 2011; use of these systems is expected to expand further in the future.78
+In the mobile air conditioning sector, which represents up to half of HFC emissions on a CO2-eq basis, 83 available low-GWP alternatives include HFO-1234yf, CO2, and HFC-152a (AR5 GWP{100-yr}≤1, 1, and 138, respectively).
+84 Currently, more than a dozen vehicle manufacturers in Europe, Japan, and North America have vehicles with the low-GWP refrigerant HFO-1234yf in the global market, 85 and in March 2016, Honeywell announced plans to work with Navin Fluorine International Limited (NFIL), an Indian manufacturer, to increase global production capacity of HFO-1234yf.
+86 Daimler announced in October 2015 that they will commercialize CO2 as a low-GWP alternative for two of their vehicles, with the rest scheduled to use HFO-1234yf for the immediate future.
+87 In Norway, approximately 16% of new refrigerated truck and trailer systems were equipped with CO2 cryogenic refrigeration systems in 2011; use of these systems is expected to expand further in the future.
+88